 Global Shutter: Canon and Video

 Things may soon change.
-According to the rumor mill, the new EOS R1 flagship
+According to the rumor mill, Canon’s new EOS R1 flagship mirrorless camera will have a global shutter rather than a rolling shutter.

 This does mean the camera won’t be able to match the frame rates of the leading Nikon and Sony mirrorless cameras.
 But Canon obviously thinks the benefits outweigh the disadvantages.